jvpoulos/multi-tmle/README.md

 * ***tmle_itt_analysis.R*** code for ITT analysis on simulated CMS data, with J=6 levels of treatment.

 * ***tmle_itt_analysis_eda.R*** code for producing descriptive plots and tables for the ITT analysis.

+* ***tmle_itt_analysis_censoring.R*** code for employing Kaplan-Meier survival curves and Cox proportional hazards models to better understand the censoring mechanism and its potential impact on the results.

 Instructions
 ------